tkurz/media-fragment-uris-2.0/README.md

 http://example.org/video.mp4#circle=100,100,50&aScale=0.9,50;0.1,0&t=10,20
 ```
 *d* is defined as duration as may be defined in percent (for videos) or milliseconds (for images).
 That allows
 to define animations also for images.
-The percentage refers to a time fragment od a video or (if absent) the whole video.
+The percentage refers to a time fragment of a video or (if absent) the whole video.